nicktfranklin/IndependentClusters/README.md

 # Compositional Clustering Demo

 This is a demonstration of a reinforcement learning model that generalizes components of task structure independently.
+A preprint of accompanying these demonstrations is available on bioRxiv: (https://www.biorxiv.org/content/early/2017/10/02/196923)

 When an simple, artificial agent, such as a Q-learner, encounters a new task it is required to learn the properties of the task from scratch